Why does your extra dry sparkling wine taste sweet?

 How much sugar they add will determine how dry of sweet the wines are.

-Check out the sweetness scale below (bare in mind that a Jack Daniels + coke has 33g of sugar per litre)
+Check out the sweetness scale below (bear in mind that a Jack Daniels + coke has 33g of sugar per litre)

 ~ Brut Nature (aka non-dosé or zéro dosage) - no added sugar and under 3 grams per liter of residual sugars